masc-ucsc/docs/docs/pyrope/06-functions.md

-To make the code more consistent with existing languages Pyrope has the `self` keyword that corresponds to the first entry in the input bundle or the first element of the output bundle when the method is declared with the `mut` keyword.
+To make the code more consistent with existing languages Pyrope has the `self` keyword.
+Any function can declare the first input as `self` variable.
+In methods, the first argument is implicit, but it is possible to explicitly set it too.
+It corresponds to the first entry in the input bundle or the first element of the output bundle when the method is declared with the `mut` keyword.

 ```
 var a_1 = (